PriteshNikam/Java_Notes/README.md

 ### 3) Abstraction -
  - Hiding internal details & showing functionality is known as abstraction.
- - Abstract class & interface are used to achieve abstraction.
- - - It is technique by which we can hide the data which is not required to user by which user can only work with required data.
+ - It is technique by which we can hide the data which is not required to user by which user can only work with required data.
  - Two ways to achieve abstration -
    #### I. *Abstract class.
    #### II. *Interface.